Quantum Computing Applications for Flight Trajectory Optimization

 We tested our algorithm on 9 routes, which are divided into three groups: Short Domestic Flights, Long Domestic Flights, and Long International Flights.
 The routes are generated through our pipeline, with the addition of 2 midpoints and 5 perturbed nodes.
 The final graph is presented in the Nodes and Edges column of Table

-We analyze three quantum computing technologies - Neutral Atoms, Ion Traps, and Superconductors - by comparing their gate operation times (Table III).
-The data includes average times in seconds for four types of gates - $X, H, CNOT$, and $Z$ measurement - across three categories of flights for each technology
+We analyze three quantum computing technologies - Neutral Atoms, Ion Traps, and Superconductors - by comparing their gate operation times (Table \ref{tab:gate-times}).
+The data includes average times in milliseconds for four types of gates - $X, H, CNOT$, and $Z$ measurement - across three categories of flights for each technology

-Our results indicate that Neutral Atoms and Ion Traps have similar gate operation times, both being much slower than Superconductors.

-Superconductors exhibit the fastest gate operation times among the three technologies, making them advantageous for executing quantum algorithms requiring fast gate operations to minimize error accumulation.
-Superconducting qubits can be fabricated using well-established semiconductor manufacturing techniques, enabling easier integration with existing technology and infrastructure.
-However, they have shorter coherence times and can be sensitive to various types of noise, leading to higher error rates and the need for more advanced error correction techniques \cite{preskill2018quantum}.
+Superconductors exhibit the fastest gate operation times, making them advantageous for executing quantum algorithms requiring fast gate operations to minimize error accumulation.
+Superconducting qubits can be fabricated with semiconductor manufacturing techniques, enabling easier integration with existing infrastructure.
+However, they have shorter coherence times and can be sensitive to various types of noise, leading to the need for more advanced error correction techniques \cite{preskill2018quantum}.

-Our analysis of gate operation times shows that Superconductors offer a significant time advantage over Neutral Atoms and Ion Traps for these gate operations when it comes to the task of implementing the quantum-enhanced Dijkstra algorithm.
+Our analysis shows that Superconductors offer a significant time advantage, as seen on Table \ref{tab:gate-times}, over Neutral Atoms and Ion Traps for these gate operations.
 However, the advantages of Neutral Atoms and Ion Traps, such as scalability, long coherence times, and high-fidelity operations, cannot be overlooked.
 They may be more suitable for certain quantum computing applications.